 This course will cover stress and deformation of engineering structures and the influence of the mechanical behavior of materials.
-Concepts covered include stress and strain, constitutive relations, analysis of statically indeterminate systems, study of simple bars and beams, and stability conditions.
+Concepts of stress and strain, constitutive relations, analysis of statically indeterminate systems, study of simple bars and beams, and stability conditions will be covered too.
 Emphasis will be on force equilibrium, elastic response of materials, geometric compatibility, Mohr's circle, stresses and deflections in beams, and torsion and buckling of rods.
-Design for bending, shear, and combined states of stress will also be covered
+Design for bending, shear, and combined states of stress will also be covered.